codership/documentation/galeracluster/source/documentation/system-tables.rst

     +----------------+
     3 rows in set (0.000 sec)

-And now we are back to having a three-node MariaDB Galera Cluster.
+And now we are back to having a three-node Galera Cluster.

 .. _`cluster-view`:
 .. rst-class:: section-heading